 The NBA introduced its Most Valuable Player award in 1955-56, bringing the timeless debate over what “valuable” means to the hardwood.
 The fluid nature of basketball makes quantifying individual value particularly challenging, though analytics like PER, Win Shares, Box Plus/Minus, VORP, and more have provided better metrics for doing so.

-This season, Milwaukee Bucks unicorn Giannis Antetokounmpo is making it easy.
-He may not become the second unanimous winner, but Giannis’ eye-popping numbers (league-leading .289 WS/48), his team’s 70-win pace, and his two-way dominance has the 26-year-old as a near-lock to be the 11th player to win consecutive Maurice Podoloff trophies.
+Milwaukee Bucks unicorn Giannis Antetokounmpo made it look easy.
+He didn’t become the second unanimous winner, but Giannis’ eye-popping numbers (league-leading .289 WS/48), his team’s record, and his two-way dominance had him as a lock to be the 11th player to win consecutive Maurice Podoloff trophies.

 Without much future suspense, let’s look back on how MVP voting has evolved over the league’s history.